akhoullak/Projet5_OCR/README.md

 This project was generated with Angular CLI version 13.2.4.

 Development server
+Run npm install then npm start in the terminal of the backend folder.
-Run ng serve for a dev server.
+Run npm install + ng serve for a dev server in the terminal of the frontend folder.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 Further help
 To get more help on the Angular CLI use ng help or go check out the Angular CLI Overview and Command Reference page.